 In anything you do, the most important thing to be is consistent.
 The second most important thing is to be open and communicative.
 This is doubly true when it comes to handling people’s money, says Eyal Nachum of Bruc Bond.
-From London to Warsaw, from Vilnius to Singapore, in all walks of life and in all capacities, people want to know that they can count on you.
+From London to Singapore, in all walks of life and in all capacities, people want to know that they can count on you.
 This is why communication is a foundational value for Bruc Bond, underpinning everything we do around here.
 It is more than a means, it is a goal in itself.

 A survey of banking customers conducted by Smart Communications found that almost two-thirds (63 percent) would consider switching banking providers if communications don’t meet their expectations.
 That says a lot.
 What should worry the living dinosaurs of today’s banking world is that people’s expectations have shifted dramatically over the last decade and change.
 In fact, it’s safe to say that big banks have a big problem.